Selection cropping in the Blazor Image Editor Component

 SelectionResize events

-The selection region can be changed programmatically by using OnSelectionResizeStart and OnSelectionResizeEnd event.
-This event is activated during resizing the selection using mouse, and it allows for alterations to the selection region by adjusting the specified properties.
+The selection region can be updated programmatically using the OnSelectionResizeStart and OnSelectionResizeEnd events.
+These events are raised during pointer-based resizing and allow modifications to the selection region by adjusting the specified properties.

 Locking selection area during cropping

-When selecting an area for cropping, users can typically resize the selection from all corners and edges.
-If you want to prevent the resizing of the selection area, you can bind to the OnSelectionResizeStart and OnSelectionResizeEnd event.
-Check if the action is resize, and if it is, set Cancel value to true.
-This will lock the selection area, preventing any adjustments to its size.
+During cropping, selection handles are available at corners and edges for resizing.
+To prevent resizing of the selection area, bind to the OnSelectionResizeStart and OnSelectionResizeEnd events.
+If the action is resize, set Cancel to true to lock the selection area.

 @using Syncfusion.Blazor.ImageEditor